ncatlab/nlab-content/pages/8/3/5/1/1538/content.md

 =--

-This means that the [[transgression]] of the Dijkgraaf-witten background field
+This means that the [[transgression]] of the Dijkgraaf-Witten background field

 $$
   \alpha : \mathbf{B}G \to \mathbf{B}^n U(1)